Turandot: Act 1

-In China, beautiful Princess Turandot will marry only a suitor who can answer three secret riddles.
+In China, the beautiful Princess Turandot will marry only a suitor who can answer three riddles.
 A Mandarin announces the law of the land (Aria – "Popolo di Pechino!" – "People of Peking!").
 The Prince of Persia has failed to answer the three riddles, and he is to be beheaded at the next rising moon.
 As the crowd surges towards the gates of the palace, the imperial guards brutally repulse them, causing a blind old man to be knocked to the ground.
 The old man's slave-girl, Liù, cries out for help.
 A young man hears her cry and recognizes that the old man is his long-lost father, Timur, the deposed king of Tartary.
-The young Prince of Tartary is overjoyed at seeing Timur alive, but still urges Timur to not speak his name because he is afraid that the Chinese rulers, who have conquered Tartary, may kill or harm them.
+The young Prince of Tartary is overjoyed at seeing Timur alive, but still urges Timur not to speak his name because he is afraid that the Chinese rulers, who have conquered Tartary, may kill or harm them.
 Timur then tells his son that, of all his servants, only Liù has remained faithful to him.
 When the Prince asks her why, she tells him that once, long ago in the palace, the Prince had smiled at her (Trio with chorus – The crowd, Liù, Prince of Tartary, Timur: "Indietro, cani!" – "Back, dogs!").

 The moon rises, and the crowd's cries for blood dissolve into silence.
 The doomed Prince of Persia, who is on his way to be executed, is led before the crowd.
 The young Prince is so handsome and kind that the crowd and the Prince of Tartary decide that they want Turandot to act compassionately, and they beg Turandot to appear and spare his life (Aria – The crowd, Prince of Tartary: "O giovinetto!" – "O youth!").
 She then appears, and with a single imperious gesture, orders the execution to continue.
 The Prince of Tartary, who has never seen Turandot before, falls immediately in love with her, and joyfully cries out Turandot's name three times, foreshadowing the riddles to come.
 Then the Prince of Persia cries out Turandot's name one final time, mirroring the Prince of Tartary.
 The crowd, horrified, screams out one final time and the Prince of Persia is beheaded.